-To help me settle into this unfamiliar spot on the globe, I have invested in maps and tours.
-I’m trying to learn the local lore, histories, and most of all geography.
+To help me settle into this unfamiliar spot on the globe, I invested in maps and tours.
+I studied the local lore, histories, and, most of all, geography.

-My first insights into the heart and soul of Colombia was David Bushnell’s “The Making of Modern Colombia: A Nation in Spite of Itself.”
-This may be the only history of Colombia available in English, and, as it was published in 1993, it is definitely aging.
+My first insights into the heart and soul of Colombia were courtesy of David Bushnell’s “The Making of Modern Colombia: A Nation in Spite of Itself.”
+This may be the only history of Colombia available in English, and, as it was published in 1993, it is aging.

 Still, much of it reads as though it were written yesterday, and it is certainly describing the same country, with the same strengths and struggles, as today’s newspapers.
 Colombia faces unique challenges as a result of its distinct areas, climates, and physical barriers that must be crossed to travel among them.
 When you look closely at the geography of the place, it can seem a wonder that it has held together at all.

-Medellín hosts one of the practical explanations for how Colombia is held together as one country—the nationally owned Satena Airlines.
+Medellín hosts one of the practical explanations for how Colombia has remained one country—the nationally owned Satena Airlines.
 Based at the local (downtown) Olaya Herrera Airport, Satena has as part of its mission the task of calling at widely separated cities throughout Colombia in an effort to improve internal communications and transport.
 Profit is not the first priority.

 It is a quality system, nevertheless, with modern planes and excellent facilities… except at Bogotá, where it is well hidden but still manages to serve as the hub to reach such distant places as San Andrés Island well out in the Caribbean.

-Yes, this contrast raises the prospect of air quality problems, and there are some signs in valley low spots.
+Yes, this contrast raises the prospect of air quality problems, and there is pollution, especially in valley low spots.
 But, unlike many cities, Medellín has a firm and enforced program in place that effectively alternates car usage at key times of the week, and people abide by it, even at considerable inconvenience.

 Horns honked in her honor and in greeting to me.
-I waved my cane in appreciation, and normal chaos resumed in the street.
+I waved my cane in appreciation, and, after I’d been helped across, normal chaos resumed in the street.

 This was not an isolated example.
-Old age or a cane will get you special places or service anywhere, and I can tell you from my own experience that the combination is dynamite.
+Old age or a cane will get you special places or service everywhere in this town, and I can tell you from my own experience that the combination is dynamite.

 For example, don’t expect regular timeliness or complete dependability.
 They are just not part of everyday life, no matter how good your friendship may be with an individual.
 Remember the Colombian mantra: Tranquilo…